 Use your existing content.

 Even though you’re rebranding, there’s no point in changing all the content on your website if you’re still offering some of the same products and services.
 It’s unnecessary.
-Transfer across any existing content you want to keep, but just change the company name, or tweak as you see fit.
+Transfer across any existing content you want to keep, change the company name, or tweak as you see fit.
 This will also help Google to index and rank your website much quicker.

 When you’re creating a new site, you’ll need to add meta titles and meta descriptions to each page.
-Make sure they’re reflective of the products and services on that page, as this will help Google understand its purpose and relevance, which will help with your website ranking.
+Please make sure they’re reflective of the products and services on that page, as this will help Google understand its purpose and relevance, which will help with your website ranking.
 If you’re not sure what to write, do a quick Google search for the products or services you supply to see what competitors have written.
 Don’t copy it, but use it as a guide.

 Proofread your content.

-List your webpages.
+List your web pages.

 Submit your sitemap.

-To help Google find your website, index it, and rank it you can submit your site map.
+To help Google find your website, index it, and rank it, you can submit your site map.
 Alternatively, you can wait for Google to crawl your site, but this gives it a helping hand.
-To do this you’ll need to sign in to Google Search Console within webmaster tools.
+To do this, you’ll need to sign in to Google Search Console within webmaster tools.
 There’s more information on how to do this here.

 Update your social media profiles.

 Contact social media sites to notify them of your company name change, and request they be changed to reflect your new business.
 Many of the changes you can make yourself, including the imagery, website, and contact details.
-This way any customers you interact with via social channels will be updated and aware of the changes you’re making.
-There will be no loss of trust and you can continue business as usual.
+This way, any customers you interact with via social channels will be updated and aware of the changes you’re making.
+There will be no loss of trust, and you can continue business as usual.
 There’s more information on how to rebrand your social media profiles on the Moz website here.